IreneYIN7/AI_Projects/Lab2/README.md

 1. Every vertex should have at least one color.

 2. No adjacent same colors rhs for every edge, distinct clause for each color.

+3. At most one color for each vertex.

 [Option 1] Produce BNF -> CNF -> DPLL
 [Option 2] Produce CNF -> DPLL